TanishkaMarrott/Decoding-The-TOGAF-Framework/Architecture_Capability_Framework.md

 - Roles and Responsibilities:-

    - Enterprise Architect -
-      Aligns the IT Strategy with business goals, oversees governance and frameworks "across the org"
+      He is the one who aligns the IT strategy with the business goals --> oversees governance and frameworks "across the org"

    - Chief Architect -
       This is a more technically inclined role --> Defines + Implements high-level technical solutions